harvester/docs/versioned_docs/version-v1.3/troubleshooting/host.md

 A volume that is attached to a node using the [embedded Longhorn UI](./harvester.md#access-embedded-rancher-and-longhorn-dashboards) can cause the error.
 This is because the object is attached to a node name instead of the pod name.

-You can check it from the [Embedded Longhorn UI](./harvester.md#access-embedded-rancher-and-longhorn-dashboards).
+You can check it from the embedded Longhorn UI.

 ![attached-volume.png](/img/v1.3/troubleshooting/attached-volume.png)

-The manually attached object is attached to a node name instead of the pod name.

 You can also use the CLI to retrieve the details of the CRD object `VolumeAttachment`.